Polish Socialist Party – Revolutionary Faction

 The Polish Socialist Party – Revolutionary Faction (Polska Partia Socjalistyczna – Frakcja Rewolucyjna, PPS–FR) also known as the Old Faction (Starzy) was one of two factions into which the Polish Socialist Party split in 1906.
 The Revolutionary Faction's primary goal was to restore an independent Poland, which was envisioned as a representative democracy.
+It saw itself as a spiritual successor to the Red Faction of the 1863 January Uprising, which had the goal of creating an independent Polish-Lithuanian-Ruthenian Commonwealth.